GOUST3D/ExportImportBookmarks2022/README.md

 #  | Installation

-Create shelf buttons: RMB > Edit > Copy Paste Code > Set to "Python"
+Create shelf buttons:   RMB > Edit > Add Button > Copy Paste Code > Set to "Python"

 I like to set the in / out icons to: outArrow, inArrow